-There are four parts to consider in the Structure theme: the scale at which the initiative will operate, the involvement of various actors in an embedded research initiative, the proximity to the practice, context or organisation in which researchers are to be embedded, how the researcher will belong to both the world of practice and research.
+Embedded research initiatives can be structured in different ways, but there are four key areas to consider: the scale at which the initiative will operate, the involvement of various actors in an embedded research initiative, the proximity to the practice, context or organisation in which researchers are to be embedded, and how the researcher will belong to both the world of practice and research.

 The scale of the work refers to the number and configuration of projects or pieces of work that the embedded research initiative will encompass.
 Will the initiative focus on a single project, a portfolio of projects, or will the work be more open-ended and emergent?
 This is likely to be related to the scale of the problem being addressed and the knowledge which will be produced (see ‘intended outcomes’ theme for further questions to consider) as well as to the scale or size of the organisation in which the researcher will be embedded.